-A third party refers to column 2 of Annex IX and X of Regulation (EC) No 1907/2006 according to which the study does not need to be conducted if "the substance is of low toxicological activity (no evidence of toxicity seen in any of the tests available), it can be proven from toxicokinetic data that no systemic absorption occurs via relevant routes of exposure (e.g. plasma/blood concentrations below detection limit using a sensitive method and absence of the substance and of metabolites of the substance in urine, bile or exhaled air) and there is no or no significant human exposure".
+A third party claims that: "Rosin, reaction products with formaldehyde, is a UVCB compound belongs to the category of 'Rosin, Hydrogenated rosin and their mono- and di-valent salts'", and then refers to column 2 of Annex IX and X of Regulation (EC) No 1907/2006 according to which the study does not need to be conducted if "the substance is of low toxicological activity (no evidence of toxicity seen in any of the tests available), it can be proven from toxicokinetic data that no systemic absorption occurs via relevant routes of exposure (e.g. plasma/blood concentrations below detection limit using a sensitive method and absence of the substance and of metabolites of the substance in urine, bile or exhaled air) and there is no or no significant human exposure".

-ECHA points out that while the existing data suggest that rosin is of low toxicity, mild signs of toxicity have been observed in repeated dose toxicity studies (effects on liver weight and histology of the kidneys).
+ECHA points out that according to the registrant the registered substance is not a member of the category 'Rosin, Hydrogenated rosin and their mono- and di-valent salts.
+In addition, ECHA points out that while the existing data suggest that rosin is of low toxicity, mild signs of toxicity have been observed in repeated dose toxicity studies (effects on liver weight and histology of the kidneys).
 Therefore, the first criteria of Annex IX, 8.7, column 2 does not apply.
-Secondly the available data on absorption suggests that the bioavailability is below 5%, and thus it can not be proved that no systemic absorption occurs.
-Furthermore, these toxicokinetic data have been obtained by using a substance which does not belong to the category specified by the Registrant (see above).
+Secondly the available data on absorption suggests that the bioavailability is below 5%, and thus it cannot be proved that no systemic absorption occurs.
+Furthermore, these toxicokinetic data have been obtained by using a substance which is not one of the three proposed to be used for read-across.
 Thirdly, from the data provided it can be preliminary concluded that the human exposure is low.
-However, since there is multitude of uses of rosin and rosin based products it can not be claimed that "there is no or no significant human exposure".
+However, since there is multitude of uses of rosin and rosin based products it cannot be claimed that "there is no or no significant human exposure".
 It is also noteworthy that the Registrant has not claimed that these criteria of column 2 would apply to the registered substance.